OpenEugene/openboard/docs/learning/git.md

 - [Git - Getting Started](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-It is preferable to use Git version 2.28 or higher since it permits configuring `init.defaultBranch` which allows for using user-defined branches as default.
+Side note: It is preferable to use Git version 2.28 or higher since it permits configuring `init.defaultBranch` which allows for using user-defined branches as default.

 ### Configuration